gridaco/grida/docs/index.md

 # Introduction

 Grida is a Opensource Design to Code toolkit.
-To bring your imagination to life as fast as possible, Grida converts your design into human-level code, which dramatically reduces development time from hours to months. **You now Focus on the core.**
+To bring your imagination to life as fast as possible, Grida converts your design into human-level code, which dramatically reduces hours and months of development time. **You now Focus on the core.**

 💸 Building UI applications from scratch costs a lot of time.
 Coding all the designs from scratch may seem like a conventional way, but it is not anymore.
 You can now focus on the core, and **let grida take care of the UI side.**